SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 ##### Footnotes

-[^1]: When the series are non-stationary a differentiation is performed
+[^1]: When the series are non-stationary differentiation is performed
     before the seasonality tests.